Skip to navigation Skip to content

 • send to the appropriate section in the program for actioning

-• Enter the error information on the online Error Explanation Sheet.
-Ensure all errors identified in the checks are recorded
+• Enter the error information on the Medicare Error Explanation form.
+Ensure all errors identified in the checks are recorded on this form

 • Print the patient claims history twice and endorse with a brief description of the adjustment required